 |Available as||Tablets and oral liquid medicine|

-Temazepam is also given to reduce feelings of anxiety before some investigations and minor surgery.
+Temazepam is also given as a once-only dose to reduce feelings of anxiety before some investigations and minor surgery.
+It is given an hour or two before the procedure.

 Before taking temazepam

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking temazepam it is important that your doctor or dentist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking temazepam it is important that your doctor knows:

 - If you have ever had a drug or alcohol addiction.

-- If you have severe muscle weakness, or a condition called myasthenia gravis.
+- If you have a condition causing severe muscle weakness, called myasthenia gravis.

 - If you have ever had an allergic reaction to a medicine.